-Piu Eatwell is a writer based in Paris, France.
-She writes historical true crime as well as books about her adopted home country.
+Piu Eatwell is a British writer based in Paris, France.
+She writes historical true crime and books about French lifestyle.

-Piu was born in India.
-She studied English at Oxford University, graduating ‘summa cum laude’ with a starred First Class degree, ranked 4th out of all students taking the final examination.
-As an undergraduate at Oxford, Piu won a scholarship and was awarded the Skeat-Whitfield Essay Prize, for an essay on the work of the eighteenth century English writer, Laurence Sterne.
-She subsequently worked as a lawyer and television producer for the BBC and other TV companies.
-Piu worked, among other things, on the acclaimed Channel 4 documentary Charles Manson: the Man who Killed the Sixties (in which she makes a guest appearance as a hippie in a wig), and the ITV Southbank Show series, Cyberspace.
+Piu graduated from Oxford University ‘summa cum laude’, with a starred First Class degree.
+She subsequently worked as a lawyer and television producer for the BBC and other TV companies, including researching the acclaimed Channel 4 documentary Charles Manson: the Man who Killed the Sixties (in which she makes a guest appearance as a hippie in a wig), and the ITV Southbank Show series, Cyberspace.

-When not delving in history archives or writing about her adopted country, Piu lives in Paris.
+When not delving in history archives or writing about her adopted country, Piu lives in Paris and renovates dilapidated apartments.
 She is married with three children.